 The mind-blowing architecture, the vibrant street markets, the beautiful gardens and green spaces… Singapore is a surprisingly diverse destination with more than a few secrets in store.

-If you’re looking to uncover the best of Singapore, here are some of the essentials:
+Looking to experience the best of Singapore?
+Here are some of the essentials:

 1. Stroll among the Supertrees